Kreller99/fall2020/docs/_sources/week35.rst.txt

 Code examples from teachings
 ----------------------------

-This is code done in the Interpretor:
+This is the code we did in the Interpretor:

 .. literalinclude:: code/week35/interpretor.py